ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 13. Edit /c/ProgramData/git/config to `autocrlf: false` and verify that `git config --list` shows only autocrlf: false.
 14. Run `winpty docker run -it -p 80 busybox ls` to trigger the Windows Defender warning, and "allow access".
 15. Try running .buildkite/sanetestbot.sh to check your work.
+16. Change the name of the machine to something in keeping with current style.
+Maybe `testbot-dell-toolbox-3`.
+17. Log into Chrome with the user testbot@drud.com and enable Chrome Remote Desktop.
+18. Set the timezone properly (US MT)
-16. Reboot the machine and do a test run.
+18. Reboot the machine and do a test run.

 ### macOS Test Agent Setup

+0. Create the user "testbot" on the machine.
+The password should be the password of testbot@drud.com.
 1. Install [homebrew](https://brew.sh/)
-2. Install golang/git/docker with `brew install golang git buildkite-agent mariadb`
+2. Install golang/git/docker with `brew install golang git buildkite-agent mariadb jq p7zip bats-core composer`
 3. Install docker with `brew cask install docker`
 4. If the xcode command line tools are not yet installed, install them with `xcode select --install`
 5. Edit the buildkite-agent.cfg in /usr/local/etc/buildkite-agent.cfg to add the agent token and the tags.
 Tags will probably be like `"os=macos,osvariant=highsierra,dockertype=dockerformac"` - Also edit with `build-path="~/tmp/buildkite-agent/builds"`